-Implement Three Activities.
+Implement Schoolwide Activities.

-Develop and implement at least three schoolwide activities that enhance students' understanding of diversity, bias, social justice and inclusion, and which also foster equity and harmony in your school community.
-Please see page 27 for more details about what constitutes an approved No Place for Hate activity.
+Develop and implement schoolwide activities that enhance students' understanding of diversity, bias and inclusion and learn ways to foster equity and harmony in your school community.
+Activities should be spread throughout the school year (e.g., one in the fall, winter and spring).
+Please see page 19 for more details about what constitutes an approved No Place for Hate activity.